 Pricing is one of the main reasons teams consider LambdaTest as a BrowserStack alternative.
 LambdaTest positions itself as a cost-effective option, offering flexible tiers for individuals, startups, and large enterprises.
 It covers manual cross-browser testing, mobile device testing, automated test execution, and orchestration through HyperExecute.

-While exact pricing changes over time, the structure is consistent: you pay based on the type of testing, number of users, and level of parallel sessions.
-A free plan is available, which helps developers explore the platform before committing.
+In January 2026, LambdaTest began rebranding as TestMu AI.
+The pricing structure may evolve as new AI-native features like Kane AI roll out, but the core model remains the same: you pay based on the type of testing, number of users, and level of parallel sessions.
+A free plan is available to explore the platform before committing.
+For the latest breakdown, see TestMu AI pricing.

 1. Product categories